-- The nature of the industry and sector, control environment and business performance; - Results of our enquiries of management and the Audit Committee about their own identification and assessment of the risks of irregularities; - Any matters we identified having obtained and reviewed the Company's documentation of their policies and procedures - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud: and - the internal controls established to mitigate risk of fraud or non-compliance with laws and regulations. - The matters discussed among the audit engagement team and involving relevant internal specialists, including valuations specialist regarding how and where fraud might occur in the financial statements and any potential indicators of fraud. - as a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the following areas: valuation and ownership of investment (excluding derivatives), being a key performance indicator and an area of focus to users of the financial statements.
+- The nature of the industry and sector, control environment and business performance; - Results of our enquiries of the investment managers and the audit committee about their own identification and assessment of the risks of irregularities; - Any matters we identified having obtained and reviewed the Company's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - The matters discussed among the audit engagement team and relevant internal specialist, including valuation specialist regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

+As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the following areas: the valuation and ownership of quoted investments.
 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.

-We also obtained an understanding of the legal and regulatory frameworks that the Company operates in, focusing on provision of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the UK Companies Act, UK Listing Rules, as well as the Company qualification as an Investment Trust under UK tax legislation.
+We also obtained an understanding of the legal and regulatory frameworks that the Company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+The key laws and regulations we considered in this context included the UK Companies Act, Listing Rules and UK tax legislation.